Central $L$-values of newforms and local polynomials: Proof of Theorem and Corollary

 Using the same construction, it is clear that one may isolate any given eigenform $f_\nu$ in the basis by constructing the operator $\T_\nu$ in the same fashion.

 Thus for us it is clearly enough to study forms $f \in S_{2k}^{new}(N)$.
 Moreover, for such an $f$ it is clear that one may construct a Hecke-like operator which maps $f$ to the space generated by a given newform (i.e.\ a given eigenspace in $S_{2k}^{new}(N)$).
-One may then clearly rescale the resulting newform so that $a(1) =1$ in order to apply Proposition \ref{Cor: kohnen}, and so we implicitly assume this throughout.
+One may then clearly rescale the resulting newform so that $a(1) =1$ in order to apply Proposition \ref{Cor: kohnen}.

 For fixed $k,N$ we let

 be the Hecke-like operator that projects $S_{2k}(N)$ onto the subspace of newforms, and